aws/amazon-chime-sdk-ios/README.md

 ### Screen and content share

-> Note: When you or other attendees share content (a screen capture, or any other VideoSource object), the content attendee (attendee-id#content) joins the session and shares content as if a regular attendee shares a video.
+> Note: When you or other attendees share content (e.g. screen capture or any other VideoSource object), the content attendee (attendee-id#content) joins the session and shares content as if a regular attendee shares a video.

 > For example, your attendee ID is "my-id".
 When you call `meetingSession.audioVideo.startContentShare`, the content attendee "my-id#content" will join the session and share your content.